 Medellin isn’t rare to me well in fact the place is somehow close to mine as it always linger in my mind as what does the place looks like in recent time.
 I could not remember anymore my exact age when did my last visit in Medellin.
 I had gone there once I was a little – in the birth place of my father at Kawit, Medellin, Cebu.
 That was during the burial of my lolo (a Visayan dialect) or grandfather as the english term.

 It was awkward at first and inconvenient to convey much stories about Kawit, however, all I could remember is the sugarcane and “pintos” which I craved during my childhood days.
 I could only recall a part of my short visit long time ago in my grandparents (my father side) home when the location is somewhat very far from the highway road of Kawit.
-Then we’d passed along the midst of sugarcane fields when it’s just as tall as my father.
+It’s like we were crossing along the midst of sugarcane fields when it’s just as tall as my father.

 And now I’ve got more stories to tell about the town of Medellin.
 Wish to visit there once again and hopefully sometime I can bring along my entire immediate family members and other relatives with pride.